chinamike65/hugo-tuolesi/content/book6/book6en.md

 When some family members were writing, they added some content they thought they had forgotten.

-At that time, Buddhist disciples in Tibetan areas all discovered this problem, and everyone felt that they must go to India again to ask for the Fa.
+At that time, Buddhist disciples in Tibetan areas all discovered this problem, and everyone felt that they must go to India again to ask for the Dharma.

 Therefore, many Buddhist disciples went to India in batches.

 What Dharma door do you ask?
 I continued to search for the original Dzogchen method of the Nyingma School, but after searching all over India, I couldn't find this method.
-At this time, many people had doubts in their hearts, whether there was any Dzogchen method, everyone stopped searching, only Whatever kind of great siddhis you can meet, study the Fa with that great siddhis.
+At this time, many people had doubts in their hearts, whether there was any Dzogchen method, everyone stopped searching, only Whatever kind of great siddhis you can meet, study the Dharma with that great siddhi.

-Later, after these Buddhist disciples returned from their studies in India, the teachings were different for each of them, especially the esoteric teachings of the Supreme Yoga Department, which were very different.
+Later, after these Buddhist disciples returned from their studies in India, the teachings were different for each of them, especially the esoteric teachings of the Supreme Yoga, which were very different.

-At that time, many people began to have doubts: Will there be fake Dharma in our Tibetan area?
+At that time, many people began to have doubts: Will there be fake Dharma in Tibet?
 How to do it?
 Everyone discussed that they should invite one of India's top Mahasiddhas to save Tibetan Buddhism.

 At that time, the top Mahasiddha in India was Venerable Atisha.